Borough of Tunbridge Wells: Geography

-Communications
+Transport

 The main roads through the borough are the A21 London to Hastings road and in the east, the A229, which runs from the A21 at Hurst Green through Cranbrook to Maidstone.

 There is a railway line across the clay plain in an almost unbroken straight line between Redhill, Tonbridge and Ashford, Kent.
 The SER line to Hastings passes through Tunbridge Wells; here there was once a further branch connection south-eastwards to Groombridge, and at Paddock Wood is the southern terminus of the Medway Valley Line to Maidstone.

-Politics

-The Council is composed of 48 councillors representing 20 wards across the borough.
-Eight wards are within Royal Tunbridge Wells itself: Broadwater, Culverden; Pantiles & St Marks; Park; Rusthall; Sherwood & St John's and St. James.
-The remainder are rural wards covering the other main towns and villages.

-Following the 2022 election, the council remains under no overall control (NOC).
-The largest party, with 16 councillors, are the Liberal Democrats.
-The Conservatives, who were the largest party and leaders of a minority administration prior to the 2022 election, have 13 councillors.
-The Tunbridge Wells Alliance, a local party formed in opposition to the cancelled Calverley Square development, have 9 councillors, whilst the Labour Party hold 7 councillors.
-There are also 3 seats belonging to Independents.